docker/docs/README.md

-# ALPHA: The project is a work in progress and is not ready for production.
+# Notary is still a work in progress and we invite contributions and reviews from the security community.
+It will need to go through a formal security review process before it should be used in production.

 # Notary